truatpasteurdotfr/py36-emda/docs/index.rst

-Electron Microscopy Data Analytical Tool (EMDA)
+Electron Microscopy Data Analytical Toolkit (EMDA)
 ===============================================

 EMDA is an importable Python library for Electron Microscopy map and model manipulations written in Python3.